zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_list.rst

     | **type**: str

   has_unacceptable_status
-    Indicates whether the current status of the LPAR is unacceptable, based on its 'acceptable-status' property.
+    Indicates whether the current status of the LPAR is unacceptable, based on its 'acceptable\-status' property.

     | **type**: bool

   activation_mode
     The activation mode of the LPAR.
-For details, see the description of the 'activation-mode' property in the data model of the 'Logical Partition' resource (see :ref:`HMC API <HMC API>`\ ).
+For details, see the description of the 'activation\-mode' property in the data model of the 'Logical Partition' resource (see :ref:`HMC API <HMC API>`\ ).

     | **type**: str